open-contracting-archive/extensions-data-collector/README.md

   *  The Python packages described as normal in requirements.txt
   *  Some disk space to write files to
+  *  A Transifex API key with write access to the ocds-extensions project.

+## Config

+Save `.env.tmpl` as `.env` and add your Transifex API key

 ## To Run